SagarKurada/COVID-19-Transmission-Rates-Estimation/README.md

 What is the project about?

-As we are having the data of the COVID-19 transmisssion rates on day to day basis, the main aim of the project is to build a hypothetical model for calculating the transimmison rates of the COVID-19 for the future dates using SIR epidemic mathematical model.
+The main aim of the project is to build a hypothetical model for predicting the transimmison rates of the COVID-19 for the future dates using SIR epidemic mathematical model.